linuzenas/multi-channel-placement-notify/README.md

-# Placement Messenger - Admin Panel
+# A Multi-Channel Messaging System for Placement Communication

-A streamlined Flask web application for managing placement opportunities at KLU (Koneru Lakshmaiah Education Foundation).
+A streamlined Flask web application for managing placement opportunities at KARE.
 The application provides an admin interface for creating placement messages and sending notifications via Excel file uploads, Telegram, and Email.

 ## Features